 - List prices.
 Our list prices consider competitive reference prices, economic value added relative to competitive products, manufacturing costs, manufacturing capacity dynamics, insurance reimbursement amounts, and our business strategy.
 We continuously monitor these considerations for the purposes of establishing list prices for new products and for managing the list prices for existing products.
 We evaluate existing list prices at least annually.
 However, we also evaluate existing list prices whenever there is a major change in any of these components (for example, a competitor increases their list prices 20%). - Competitive Reference Prices.
 We continuously monitor competitive reference prices and weigh the pros and cons of adjusting our list prices when competitors price new products or adjust list prices for existing products. - Manufacturing Costs.
 We continuously monitor manufacturing costs.
 There are, generally, five types of manufacturing costs that we consider when evaluating the list price of a product: direct labor, materials, supplies, factory overhead costs and factory overhead labor.
-We continuously monitor these five types of manufacturing costs and evaluate our list prices accordingly. - Insurance Reimbursement Amounts.
+We continuously monitor these five types of manufacturing costs and evaluate our list prices accordingly. - Manufacturing Capacity.
+We consider our manufacturing capacity when evaluating the merits of a change to our pricing.
+For example, it might not make sense to lower prices for a specific product if the manufacturing capacity for that product is constrained. - Insurance Reimbursement Amounts.
 Payors routinely change the coverage policies and amounts for various products and procedures.
-We continuously monitor these reimbursement trends and the implications these trends might have on the price sensitivity of our customers.

-- Business Strategy.
+We continuously monitor these reimbursement trends and the implications these trends might have on the price sensitivity of our customers. - Business Strategy.
 There are certain situations where the company may wish to adjust a list price upward or downward based on business strategy.
 For example, if the company is launching a new product, the company may wish to adjust list prices downward to stimulate trial orders for the new product. - Discount Schedules.
 The Company offers discount schedules that are applied to the relevant list price for a product.
 The discount schedule is based on certain order volume thresholds.
 The greater the order volume, the higher the discount.
 The rationale for volume-based discounts is that it is more efficient for our Company to service customers with higher order volumes.
 Thus, our Company shares these efficiencies with customers in the form of the volume-based discounts with the objective of lower costs to treat patients.